d99kris/nmail/README.md

 ### addressbook_encrypt

-Indicates whether nmail shall encrypt local address book cache or not (default disabled).
+Indicates whether nmail shall encrypt local address book cache or not.
+Enabling it has some performance impact when starting and exiting nmail (default disabled).

 ### auth